MrWolfZ/Conqueror/recipes/cqs/advanced/clean-architecture/README.md

 └── Program.cs
 ```

-In this structure, the `Web` project will reference both context's `Application` and `Infrastructure` projects, each `Infrastructure` project will reference its context's `Application` project, and the `Tests` project references all other projects.
+In this structure, the `Web` project will reference both context's `Application` and `Infrastructure` projects, each `Infrastructure` project will reference its context's `Application` project, each `Application` project references the `Core.Application` project, and the `Tests` project references all other projects.

 There is still one open question: the `UserHistory` context needs to know when a counter was incremented, but how can the `Counters` context communicate this?
 There are a few options to do this: